 Admire the Acrobats

-Associate the letter A (and lowercase a) with the short vowel /a/ sound heard in mat, cat, and can.
+Associate the letter A (and lowercase a) with the short vowel /a/ sound, as in mat, cat, and can.

 - Video of acrobats performing